-The following diagrams are the sub parts of high level class diagram.
-This subdivision aims at simplifying the explanation by focusing on a specific class at the time, describing it's specificities and analysing it's relations with other classes.
+The following diagrams are sub parts of the high level class diagram.
+This subdivision aims at simplifying the explanation by focusing on a specific class at the time, describing its particularities and analyzing its relations with other classes.

 In order to fully understand its complexity, the following diagrams reflect the various parts of the high level class diagram of Figure 1.14, as seen from the perspective of its main classes.